vinicius4006/curso_flutter_expenses/README.md

 ## Getting Started

-Basta baixar o projeto e rodar na sua máquina através do flutter e do Android Studio ou iOS simulator.
+Basta baixar o projeto e rodar na sua máquina através do flutter no Android Studio ou iOS simulator.

 A few resources to get you started if this is your first Flutter project: